 Clooney comprises a small linear group of houses based around a church, petrol station and shop.
 The Clare Bus provides a convenient and valuable transport service with a drop off/collection point at the church in the village.
-There is also a primary school located in close proximity to the village.
-The settlement is located in a rural area and stretches out along the R352 Ennis to Scarriff road.
+TFI Local Link Limerick Clare provides a convenient and valuable transport service with a drop off/collection point at the church in the village.
+The C1 Feakle to Ennis (via Scarriff and Tulla) service stops in Clooney six times a day Monday to Friday and twice a day on a Saturday.
+The C4 Feakle to Ennis stops in Clooney twice a day Monday to Friday.
+The C11 Feakle-Flagmount-Tulla-Ennis stops in Clooney twice a day every Saturday.